-Once you click [Discover], all devices accessible on the network will announce their presence and the status bar will display the count of devices found.
+Once you open WinDiscovery, all devices will automatically announce their presence and the status bar will display the count of devices found (usually takes a few seconds for search to complete).
 When complete, a list of device families and groups will be displayed in the left pane of the WinDiscovery window.